reimagined/hacker-news-resolve/README.md

 }
 ```

-Add the implemented read side to the collections list.
+Add the implemented read side to the list of collections.

 ```js
 // ./common/read-models/graphql/collections/index.js